 BMC deputy municipal commissioner dies of COVID-19; ex-gratia of Rs 50 lakh announced

-Mumbai, June 09: Brihanmumbai Municipal Corporation's Deputy Municipal Commissioner Shirish Dixit on Tuesday has died of the coronavirus .
+Mumbai, June 09: Brihanmumbai Municipal Corporation's Deputy Municipal Commissioner Shirish Dixit on Tuesday has died of the coronavirus.
 He passed away at his home today.
 The chief engineer in the water supply department was 55-years-old.

 "Shirish Dixit, engineer in BMC's water supply department, has died due to Covid-19.
 The 54-yar-old died on duty.
 He was asymptomatic, however, on Tuesday Morning, his family called the authorities to inform that he was not feeling well.
 When a team reached his home, he was pronounced dead," India Today reported.